 No bathroom breaks!

-Lessons Learned – Share your pro-tips on the race to help the next runner or yourself on the next time around
+Lessons Learned – Share your pro-tips on the Seattle Marathon to help the next runner or yourself on the next time around

 With the hilly sections sort of book-end on this course (in the beginning and at the end) I think you can open up the engine more in the middle.
 If you manage effort well you’re going to pass a lot of people in the last 10k, so the section to push yourself is on the flat in the middle.